jeremybatesDC/vueGridBaseballCard/README.md

 ### Notes

+cat paw logo could be over the outline of astate... or, for instance, the outline of brooklyn

+i think i'm doing too much work with computed AND watch -- harnessing one way, then behaving accordingly, is prob better

+actually i don't think i want to use provide/inject for everthing.
+There could be a master object MAYBE that front and back emit to.
+But data can be split between front and back, and if anything I need to decouple them more so chunking them apart for asyn purposes would be simpler (yes, can load back async -- but, if a returning user's data is frontshowing: false, then load back right away, and front AYSNC.
+I think thatS achievable.
+Card Front and back really shouldnT share anything.
+Even the name should AT MOST maybe auto-inherit, but not sync.
+If it syncs then i have to think about which line on the cardfront is actually NAME and also possibly provide author with ability to decouple the fields.
+So if it's just really that one field, maybe inject is perfect for that one field...
+So state can/should live in front/back.
+Myabe...
+I need to keep mulling this.

+can i go an inject on mounted?

-tree shake vue? i think must only look at vue code coverage after build.
-V\*\*\* looks like Vite optimizes the fuck out of vue. and my code coverage is pretty good indeed.
+tree shake vue? i think must only look at vue code coverage after build.VUE ooks like Vite optimizes the fuck out of vue. and my code coverage is pretty good indeed.
 Fun to explore that

 the wider the range input is, the less it looks like a toggle.
 Achieving this now. should border curve basically be a toggle? it almost looks like a broken toggle if it's not allowed to grow wide